Clive Parker

 In 1992, Parker had a minor dance hit with UK soul singer, Kasie Sharp, co-writing as part of the pop dance production team One Horse Man, who were also released by Arcade Records in Europe.

 Personal background

 Parker was born in Windlesham, Surrey.
 He lives in East Sussex.
 He is now also a writer & published author, and plays guitar and keyboards.

 Professional background

 From the age of nine, Parker played in local show bands and working men's club's (Frimley Green;Camberley).
 He also joined punk rock groups in Camberley, the Home Counties, and West London circuits, often as an opening act to groups like The Members, Eddie and the Hot Rods, and others who performed at The Moonlight Club in Hampstead, and Nashville Rooms in West Kensington.

-Parker plays with a traditional and matched grip, later double-bass drums, heavily influenced by Keith Moon and John Bonham, style non-strict and sometimes experimental or chaotic.

-In 1979, Parker joined Spizzenergi, after auditioning at a small rehearsal room in arches at Waterloo, London.
-Spizzenergi was a late 1970s punk rock/new wave band that changed its name several times during its existence.
-Alternative names including Spizzoil and Athletico Spizz 80.

 In 1980, as Athletico Spizz 80, Parker played on the album, Do a Runner, which spent five weeks on the UK Albums Chart, peaking at number 27.
-The album was recorded and mixed at Berry Street studios in London over the spring bank holiday weekend, and featured Jim Solar, Mark Coalfield, and Dave Scott in the line up.

-In 1980, the group appeared at the Futurama Festival, along with Gary Glitter and Joy Division.
-The festival, which was recorded for the film Urgh!
-A Music War, took place at Leeds Queens Hall.
+In 1980, the group appeared at the Futurama Festival, along with Gary Glitter and The Psychedelic Furs.